About Global Measles

 Because measles is so contagious, it can easily cross borders and cause outbreaks in any community where vaccination coverage rates are below 95%.

-Measles vaccine coverage ratesA have been declining for years, especially during the COVID-19 pandemic.
-Vaccination rates began slowly increasing in 2022, but not in low-income countries.
-Millions of children are unvaccinated or under-vaccinated, which has led to large measles outbreaks in every region of the world.
+Measles vaccine coverage ratesA declined during the COVID-19 pandemic.
+Vaccination rates began slowly increasing in 2022, but did not improve in 2023, and remained lowest in low-income countries.
+Millions of children are unvaccinated or under-vaccinated, which has led to large measles outbreaks in nearly every region of the world.

 Keep Reading: About Measles